googleapis/repo-automation-bots/packages/release-brancher/README.md

-# release-brancher
+# ⛔️ DEPRECATED : release-brancher

-This project is designed to be a CLI for branching new release branches.
-A "release branch" is a protected branch that is configured for release automation.
+This library is deprecated and will no longer publish new versions as of August 1, 2025.

+---

 ## Installation